 TALENT4CHANGE - Social Impact Initiatives, Community Development

-Our Mission is to empower our kids, their families and in-turn our communities via social impact initiatives designed to help those involved become more confident, resourceful and self-sufficient; all while discovering their true passion and purpose.
+Our Mission is to empower the youth, their families and in-turn our communities via social impact initiatives designed to help those involved become more confident, resourceful and self-sufficient; all while discovering their true passion and purpose.

-Our Vision is a world of able people empowered with the knowledge, confidence, and compassion they need to contribute enough to their communities to make them self-sustaining.
+Our Vision is a world of able people empowered with the knowledge, confidence, and compassion they need to sustain their own communities.

 (WSVN) - Can something as simple as a haircut change your life?
 One South Florida organization thinks so.
 7’s Katrina Bush shows us how some local entrepreneurs are creating quite the “buzz” in tonight’s edition of “Hope and Healing.”

 You’d never guess it from the smile on Michael’s face, but he has faced some tough times.